 Watering Too Much

 Keep in mind that some types of grass in different environments might require more or less watering, so make sure to do some research before committing to a set watering schedule.
+Watch this short video on how soil type can affect water infiltration.

 Mowing Too Short